tcodes0/react-known-props/README.md

 This is for performance reasons.

 All data pulled from MDN web docs, official React docs, the ARIA specification and SVG specification.
-MDN can be a deep website to dig for info, I'm sure there are more props (specially legacy) waititing to be added by someone willing to look into every element page.
+MDN can be a deep website to dig for info, I'm sure there are more props (specially legacy) waiting to be added by someone willing to look into every element page.

 ⚛️ React is awesome 💫